cloudinary-devs/upload-minisite/README.md

 There are plenty of additional options to adjust like colors, fonts, and upload sources in the template.
 Save the template using a meaningful public name, for example, “photographers.json”.
 Any name is valid, as long as the extension is kept “.json”.
-Create a folder called “uploads_ministe” on the top-level folder of your environment.
+Create a folder called “uploads_minisite” on the top-level folder of your environment.
 Upload the JSON file to this folder.
-Adjust the public_id of the JSON file to match the folder structure, e.g. “uploads_ministe/photographers.json”.
+Adjust the public_id of the JSON file to match the folder structure, e.g. “uploads_minisite/photographers.json”.

 ### 3. Testing
 Make sure that you can access the JSON from a web browser as